quixio/quix-streams/docs/state-management.md

 storage.set("objval", {"dic": "tionary"})
 ```

-Alternative can also be used with a backing storage:
+It can also be used in conjunction with `LocalFileStorage`, as shown in the following example:

 ``` python
 from quixstreams import InMemoryStorage, LocalFileStorage